Bank Runs With and Without Bank Failure

 Finally, we include recent asset growth.
-Troubled banks might contract shortly before failure, and recent asset growth thus contains potential information about the future likelihood of failure.
+Troubled banks might contract shortly before failure, so asset growth may contain information about the future likelihood of failure.

 We also examine whether adverse public signals that are salient to depositors imply an increase in the likelihood of a run.
 In $X^{Macro}_t$, we include aggregate information that is not specific to bank $b$ that might lead depositors to revise their probability that banks are troubled.
 Specifically, we include the following time series variables: annual total return on the stock market, real GDP growth, the aggregate national bank failure rate, the aggregate rate of runs on national banks, and the aggregate non-financial business failure rate.
 In $X^{Local}_{bt}$, we include local public signals: an indicator for whether there is a run on another bank in the same city and the state-level non-financial business failure rate.
 All variables are measured as of year $t$.
 For example, the stock market return used to predict a run in year $t+1$ is measured as the return from December $t-1$ to December of $t$.